 The Little Sisters are joined in their case by many other Becket clients, including Christian Brothers Services, Christian Brothers Employee Benefit Trust, Houston Baptist and East Texas Baptist Universities, Reaching Souls International, Truett-McConnell College, and GuideStone Financial Services of the Southern Baptist Convention.
 Other parties in this case include Geneva College, Southern Nazarene University, the Roman Catholic Archbishop of Washington, and the Most Reverend David A. Zubik.
 All of these clients also had the adverse decisions in their cases vacated and sent back to the lower courts.

 Paul D. Clement of Bancroft, PLLC presented the oral argument before the U.S. Supreme Court.
 Noel J. Francisco of Jones Day also presented arguments on behalf of several other ministries.
-The Little Sisters of the Poor are represented by the Becket Fund for Religious Liberty, Locke Lord LLP, and Professor Kevin Walsh of the University of Richmond Law School.
+The Little Sisters of the Poor are represented by Becket, Locke Lord LLP, and Professor Kevin Walsh of the University of Richmond Law School.

 For more information about the case, visit www.thelittlesistersofthepoor.com.